Traverse22 in Brno, Czechia

 Another "showcase" travel conference that I'd like to mention is the Travel & Adventure Show:

 It may be safe to say that the Travel & Adventure Show is the western hemisphere alternative to ITB Berlin and also an alternative to WTM (World Travel Mart).
 These are all what I consider "showcase" travel conferences, as they tend to focus on buyers and sellers with booths and attendees (of all kinds, not just travel influencers).
-These are different from what I like to call "fully-loaded" travel conferences like TBEX, Traverse, Nomadbase/Nomad Cruise and also TravelCon (I attended the one in Memphis in 2022), which all offer some kind of pre-conference, in-conference and/or post-conference tours and other perks.
+However, now the Travel & Adventure Shows are offering FAM trips, so it's safe to call them "fully-loaded" events now, similar to TBEX, Traverse, Nomadbase/Nomad Cruise and also TravelCon (I attended the one in Memphis in 2022), which all offer some kind of pre-conference, in-conference and/or post-conference tours and other perks.

-The Travel & Adventure Show takes the place of the now defunct New York Times Travel Show (I attended the very last one in 2020).
+The Travel & Adventure Show in NYC takes the place of the now defunct New York Times Travel Show (I attended the very last one in 2020).
 The Travel & Adventure Show in New York is at the same place at basically the same time of the year, as the former bought out the latter.
+It's held at the Jacob Javits Convention Center in Lower Manhattan.

-The Travel & Adventure Show offers multiple conferences throughout the United States, and these include New York, Los Angeles, Washington, D.C., San Francisco, Atlanta and Dallas.
+The Travel & Adventure Show offers multiple conferences throughout the United States, and this year they are in New York, Chicago, Los Angeles, Washington, D.C., San Francisco, Atlanta, Phoenix, Dallas and Denver.

 The Travel & Adventure Show offers all-American conferences for people who live in the U.S. and who may aspire to do more travel abroad.
 I haven't been to one yet, but I'm 100% certain that I will attend one or more of them in the future, probably while filming my ongoing Road Trippin' USA project.